A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Example: Acoustic bursts in a round supersonic jet

 In figure~\ref{fig:ST-POD_energySpectrum}, we present the eigenvalue, or energy spectrum of the conditional space-time POD problem defined by the parameters presented in figure~\ref{fig:ST-POD_pFFAndPDF_probeAndPeaks_2examples}(a).
 Two features of the spectrum stand out: (i) the dominance of the principal eigenvalue which is $\approx 40\%$ larger than the following eigenvalue; (ii) the slow decay of the rest of the spectrum starting with the second mode.
 These two observations are crucial to our analysis as they indicate that the particular space-time structure associated with the first eigenvalue plays a dominant role in the space-time statistics.

 \begin{sloppypar} We next investigate the corresponding structure, i.e., the leading space-time POD mode $\phi^{(1)}(\vb{x},t)$, in figure~\ref{fig:ST-POD_tilePlot}.
 Nine representative time instances $t^{(j)} = \qty[50\Delta T, 75\Delta T, 100\Delta T, \dots, 250\Delta T]$ that track the event's evolution from its formation in the near-nozzle shear-layer (top left) to the time it exits the computational domain (lower right) are shown.
-The first instance at $t = 5.5$ represents the earliest time for which we observe a distinct localized wavepacket structure.
+The first instance at $t = t_0-10$ represents the earliest time for which we observe a distinct localized wavepacket structure.
 This structure is identified as the initial seed, or precursor, of the acoustic burst, and over time evolves into an acoustic burst with a distinct wavenumber, spatial extent and ejection angle.
 The existence of a statistically prevalent mode was \emph{a priori} not obvious, and suggests the existence of an underlying physical mechanism. \end{sloppypar}

-Motivated by a number of studies that demonstrate that mean flow stability analysis can yield accurate predictions of the dynamics of turbulent flows (see, e.g., \cite{beneddine2016conditions}), we seek a description of the average linear burst event in terms of its linear dynamics, here represented by the compressible Navier-Stokes operator $\mathsfbi{A} = \mathsfbi{A}(\qmean,\vb{x},m)$ linearized about the mean state $\qmean$.
-The reader is referred to~\cite{SchmidtEtAl_2018_JFM} for details of the discretization such as grid size and resolution, finite-difference operators, treatment of the Reynolds number, etc. The optimality of the conditional POD formulation in the space-time inner product leads itself to an optimal transient growth problem
+Motivated by a number of studies that demonstrate that mean flow stability analysis can yield accurate predictions of the dynamics of turbulent flows (see, e.g.,~\cite{beneddine2016conditions}), we seek a description of the average linear burst event in terms of its linear dynamics, here represented by the compressible Navier-Stokes operator $\mathsfbi{A} = \mathsfbi{A}(\qmean,\vb{x},m)$ linearized about the mean state $\qmean$. {In absence of a model for the effective Reynolds number in mean flow stability analyses and as in}~\cite{SchmidtEtAl_2018_JFM}, { we let $\Rey=3\times10^4$.
+The reader is referred to the latter reference for a more detailed discussion and for details of the discretization, which omits the nozzle.} The optimality of the conditional POD formulation in the space-time inner product leads itself to an optimal transient growth problem